 Masks & Face Coverings

 Face coverings are required indoors in all LCC facilities regardless of vaccination status.
 They are also required outdoors when social distancing is not possible.
 Face coverings must fully cover the nose and mouth.
 Face shields may not be worn instead of face masks.
 Mesh masks, lace masks, and other face coverings with openings, valves, holes, vents, or other visible gaps in the design or material are not in compliance with this policy.
 Find out more information about selecting and wearing masks.
-Face coverings may be removed when alone in a room/office.
+Face coverings may be removed when alone in a room/office with the door closed.